 “The common thread throughout our business is speed.
 The people who represent us in the market place – franchisees or distributors – need answers quickly because demand is perishable,” continues Sohovich.
 “We customised the Salesforce1 Mobile App so that our Mac Tools franchisees can send text messages from their trucks to automatically log requests into Service Cloud and get the information they need on the road.”

-App Cloud is key to Stanley Black & Decker’s connected tools vision –– with complete and open APIs, it can easily build next generation apps.
+Salesforce Platform is key to Stanley Black & Decker’s connected tools vision –– with complete and open APIs, it can easily build next generation apps.
 Using embedded chips, wrenches would be able to tell operators when they need to be calibrated.
 Drills could send messages when their batteries run low.
 Toolboxes could send notifications when tools are missing or when preventative maintenance is due.
 They could also send messages back to Stanley Black & Decker so the company can better understand how different types of tools are used.

 “Behind every tool, there’s a customer.
 While it starts with industrial, this technology could eventually be robust and cost-effective enough to be embedded into tools that you buy at a big box outlet — so we’ll be able to connect with everyone that uses our tools,” says Sohovich.
 “And we can take information about how a tool is used, and improve our products and services.”